trinity-0111/NFT-templates/README.md

 ## Specification
 ### SimpleNFT
-`SimpleNFT` is a simple NFT template that supports the following features:
+`SimpleNFT` is a simple NFT Solidity smart contract template that supports the following features:
 * Max total supply (set at the time of deployment)
 * Incremental pricing after each mint
 * Updatable Base URI (by owner of contract only)